DusterTheFirst/dystopia/README.md

 - To run in develpment, run `yarn start`
 - To run in "production", run `yarn build` to build the app and then run `yarn serve` to serve the files

+> If you are in need of guidance on what you can do with the app, please check out the attached [script](SCRIPT.md) which was used to present this project

 ### Setup
 The react app will mimic three sites using react router:
 - socialcredit.gov